MaxiHenk/hi_decklink_ros2/README.md

 {
 	TO ADD
 }

-The pixel format is hard coded to YUV422.

 ### Acknowledgments
 We thank the NearLab for developing the first version of these drivers, and in particular, Nima Enayati and Thibaud Chupin.
 We are also thankful to Thibaud Chupin for giving key guidance and advices in the development of this second version, to evaluate it, to improve it and to test it with a different DeckLink card and the da Vinci Research Kit (dVRK) to guarantee inter-operability.